apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/testing_azure.md

 with the Hadoop Distributed File System permissions model when hierarchical namespace is enabled for the storage account.
 Furthermore, the metadata and data produced by ADLS Gen 2 REST API can be consumed by Blob REST API, and vice versa.

+##Generating test run configurations and test triggers over various config combinations

+To simplify the testing across various authentication and features combinations that are mandatory for a PR, script `dev-support/testrun-scripts/runTest.sh` should be used.
+Once the script is updated with relevant config settings for various test combinations, it will:
+1. Auto-generate configs specific to each test combinations
+2. Run tests for all combinations
+3. Summarize results across all the test combination runs.

+As a pre-requiste step, fill config values for test accounts and credentials needed for authentication in `src/test/resources/azure-auth-keys.xml.template` and rename as `src/test/resources/azure-auth-keys.xml`.

+**To add a new test combination:** Templates for mandatory test combinations for PR validation are present in `dev-support/testrun-scripts/runTest.sh`.
+If a new one needs to be added, add a combination set within `dev-support/testrun-scripts/runTest.sh` similar to the ones already defined and
+1. Provide a new combination name
+2. Update properties and values array which need to be effective for the test combination
+3. Call generateconfigs

+**To run PR validation:** Running command
+* `dev-support/testrun-scripts/runTest.sh` will generate configurations for
+each of the combinations defined and run tests for all the combinations.
+* `dev-support/testrun-scripts/runTest.sh -c {combinationname}` Specific
+combinations can be provided with -c option.
+If combinations are provided with -c option, tests for only those combinations will be run.

+**Test logs:** Test runs will create a folder within dev-support/testlogs to save the test logs.
+Folder name will be the test start timestamp.
+The mvn test command line logs for each combination will be saved into a file as Test-Logs -$combination into this folder.
+Incase of any failures, this file will have the failure exception stack.
+At the end of the test run, the consolidated results of all the combination runs will be saved into a file as Test-Results.log in the same folder.
+When run for PR validation, the consolidated test results needs to be pasted into the PR comment section.

+**To generate config for use in IDE:** Running command with -a (activate) option `dev-support/testrun-scripts/runTest.sh -a {combination name}` will update the effective config relevant for the specific test combination.
+Hence the same config files used by the mvn test runs can be used for IDE without any manual updates needed within config file.

+**Other command line options:**
+* -a <COMBINATION_NAME> Specify the combination name which needs to be activated.
+This is to be used to generate config for use in IDE.
+* -c <COMBINATION_NAME> Specify the combination name for test runs.
+If this config is specified, tests for only the specified combinations will run.
+All combinations of tests will be running if this config is not specified.
+* -n Specify this option if there is no need to build before running the tests.
+This option can be used in case certain combinations of tests need to be re run.
+* -t <THREAD_COUNT> ABFS mvn tests are run in parallel mode.
+Tests by default are run with 8 thread count.
+It can be changed by providing -t <THREAD_COUNT>

 In order to test ABFS, please add the following configuration to your `src/test/resources/azure-auth-keys.xml` file.
 Note that the ABFS tests include